granadahfg/granadahfg.github.io/index.md

 Here we look at examples of how various factors, from population growth to consumer demands, can affect the production and international trade of crops.
 Our aim is to show you how multiple factors have come together to change the global crop market over the past two decades.
 These global changes, ultimately have had surprising and often undesirable effects on individual countries.

+Hereunder is shown a stackplot of the evolution of the proportion of the world's most commonly traded commodities, by weight, in 2016.
+You can click on one of the items to the see the trade distribution without it.

 <iframe
     src="assets/html/Globaal_trade_item.html"
     height="550"